Charles Neale: Maryland

 Upon the death of Molyneux in 1808, Father Neale was appointed to succeed him as Superior of the American Jesuit community.
 At that time (as had also occurred after his taking vows), Neale was instructed by the Father General to leave the direction of the Carmel he had founded, in order that he might help staff the institutions of the Society.
 Carroll, who was by then the Archbishop of the nation, again prevailed upon the Jesuit superiors to leave him in the duty to which he was so committed.

 In December 1821, Father Anthony Kohlmann, S.J., then superior of the Mission, was succeeded by Father Neale.
 At this point Neale, always in feeble health, was in his advanced years.
 It was to be his third time carrying out the duties of that office.

 At the time of his re-appointment, Father Neale was still working as chaplain and living with the community of Carmelite nuns at Port Tobacco.
 Father Kohlmann and Father Francis Dzierozynski, a Polish Jesuit who was newly arrived in America, went to inform Father Neale of his appointment and to bring some letters from Rome.

+In light of the unsatisfactory conditions at White Marsh, Neale decided to transfer the Jesuit novitiate to St. Thomas Manor in St. Charles County, Maryland.

 Father Neale died in 1823 and was buried in the graveyard of the monastery by order of Mother Clare Joseph, one of the nuns brought by him from Europe.
 She became prioress in 1800, and remained so until her death on March 27, 1830.
 The monastery moved to Baltimore in September 1831, at which time Father Neale's remains were relocated to the new location, along with those of ten nuns.